Should WhatsApp let you disable URL previews?

 Fairy wants to make daily housecleaning a thing

-Another reminder that if you want perfect security or privacy online you shouldn’t expect every single bell & whistle of tech-enabled convenience to be handily on tap.
+Another reminder that if you want perfect security or privacy online you shouldn’t expect every single bell and whistle of tech-enabled convenience to be handily on tap.

 End-to-end encrypted messaging app WhatsApp has been shown leaking metadata as users type URLs within chats, in a way that could — at least in theory — offer a route for a sophisticated adversary to obtain a user’s IP address.

-The behavior is almost certainly as a result of a convenience feature the messaging app offers its mainstream user-base by serving up a preview of URLs within chats as they type.
+The behavior is almost certainly a result of a convenience feature the messaging app offers its mainstream user base by serving up a preview of URLs within chats as they type.
 To be clear, no actual message data is leaking here.
 Chats are still e2e encrypted.
 WhatsApp is still a secure messaging option for mainstream users.

 But in some instances the app could also leak the user agent and Android version as well as the IP address metadata, via this route.
 This is according to third party developer, @mulander, who identified and flagged the issue via Twitter.
 He’s also posted a short summary of findings on Hacker News.